 Do we want the reality of today’s India to persist into the future, a generation or two hence?
 Or do we want a future where the majority of Indians are urbanized and are engaged in highly productive non-agricultural sectors?
 We can choose, and having chosen, we can actually make that future happen.

 Development and Growth

 It is fair to assume a broad consensus on that development is a good thing.
 Of course, development and economic growth are not the same thing.
 You can have one without the other.
 For a very materially rich society, development does not require economic growth.
 It is possible to appropriately channel resources towards development, an exercise in greater allocative efficiency if the resources are available in plenty.
 But in a materially poor society, merely changing the allocation of resources is not likely to be sufficient.
 There you have to have increased production, in addition to the problem of efficient allocation of what is produced.
-The US, for instance, has a per capita annual income of around $28,000.
+The US, for instance, has a per capita annual income of around $54,000 and India’s per capita income of $1,600 (2014 data.)
 Extreme variance in incomes and wealth can be reduced with appropriate redistributive mechanisms.
-Contrast that with India.
 Yes, there are a lot of very poor people in India.
 Even perfectly distributing the national income leaves everyone pretty poor.
 The conclusion is hard to avoid: India needs economic growth for development.

 Economic growth is both a cause and consequence of urbanization.
 The reason is simple.
 Cities are the engines of growth.
 The high population and population densities of cities reduce “transaction costs.”
 Services are cheaper (as compared to the same in rural areas) because infrastructure is less costly because of scale economies.
 That is, infrastructure have high fixed costs and investment in infrastructure is lumpy.
 The high aggregate demand and supply of infrastructure in urban areas makes lower prices possible.